 So next we decided to purchase one of those plumber’s poles that has a metal three prong grabber on the end.
 The problem was that nobody had it in the stores so we had to search for it online.
-I left this up to the BF and he came back with the report that the only ones he could find were hundreds of dollars… I’m not entirely sure he was looking at the right ones but that’s neither here nor there.
-We were back to square one again.
+I left this up Mr. Stone Head and he came back with the report that the only ones he could find were hundreds of dollars… We were back to square one again.

 Then a light bulb went off and we decided to introduce ourselves to the neighbor who drove a vehicle labeled “Mr. So & So’s Plumbing” hoping, just hoping he might be a plumber and not some chemist using a plumbing vehicle as his mobile meth lab.
 After we verified he was indeed an actual plumber we found out he had the tool we needed!
 But he came over a few minutes later with the bad news that the tool was rusted shut!
 He couldn’t get the handle to move so it was essentially useless.
 (The ups and downs of this story are like a roller coaster ride… try and hang on.)
 Yet again, we were back to square one.

 Mr. So & So wound up calling his supplier to see if they’d sell a grabber tool to us “regular old non-plumber Joe Schmoe folk.”
 They would and the tool was only $35!
 After we got back from the supply house we grabbed a flashlight and immediately got to work.
 Within a few minutes we could tell the tool was gonna work… we were able to grab two pieces in under 60 seconds.
 But then, darkness.